 - Mechanical Failures: The second most common cause of commercial trucking accidents are mechanical failures.
 Equipment failures can include:

 - Design and manufacturing errors like defective tires

 - Improperly maintained brakes or tires

 The FMSCA requires that every Florida truck driver and company perform a pre-trip inspection and to perform regular inspections and maintenance of their trucks throughout the year.
 If these reviews are performed there should be no reason for mechanical failures, like worn-out tires.
-However, FMSCA rules and guidelines are all too commonly ignored, leading to many big-rig collisions.
+However, FMSCA rules and guidelines are all too commonly ignored, leading to many Florida commercial truck accidents.

-Truck crash victims who are involved in a big-rig collision can experience anything from mild to severe injuries.
+Semi truck accident victims who are involved in a large truck accident can experience anything from mild to severe injuries.
 Oftentimes, because of the discrepancy between the trucks size and a car, the injuries and the damage are serious.
 Whether the trucks involved are trucks with attached trailers or semi-trucks, the impact is often just as devastating.
-Truck collision victims often suffer from:
+Truck accident victims often suffer from:

 - Fractured bones